helinoguuz/ai-vscode-extension/README.md

 http://127.0.0.1:8000/health
 ```

-When an external server is already listening at the configured address, DevMate uses it without trying to stop or replace it.
+When an external server is already listening at the configured address, the extension uses it without trying to stop or replace it.

 ## Settings

-The gear button in the DevMate toolbar opens the main settings dialog.
+The gear button in the extension toolbar opens the main settings dialog.

 | Setting | Default | Range or behaviour |
 | --- | ---: | --- |